ipang-dwi/xdesktop/README.md

 Get it <a href="https://github.com/ipang-dwi/xfonts">here</a>

 May some forgetable command :
-All available on terminal file. asem
+All available on terminal file.

 Feel free to reach me on :
 - https://www.firstplato.com